matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 :Type:
   ``m.login.token``
 :Description:
-  The client submits a username and token.
+  The client submits a login token.

 To respond to this type, reply with an auth dict as follows: